 Prepare your computer and tech tools

-I-T are two letters which can strike fear into the most hardy of souls at the best of times, let alone in this crisis.
-It’s incredibly important to make sure your technology is capable of functioning while at home, including your internet connection and the computer you’re using.
+It’s incredibly important to make sure your technology is as good as possible while at home, that your internet connection is fast and the computer you’re using is up to date.
 It may also be worth researching apps you can use to help you complete your daily tasks, such as Scannable for PDF scanning, Zoom for group video calling and Slack for instant messaging between your team.
-There are a multitude of apps out there which may make every day processes far more bearable.
+There are a multitude of apps for remote team working out there which may make everyday processes far more efficient.
 Even though we’re physically isolated, technologies like these allow us to work collaboratively like never before.

-This may be hard to believe, but anyone in the house while you’re working is considered a distraction.
-For the sake of surviving this period of isolation with the people you live with, it’s definitely advisable to establish boundaries.
+Distractions are inevitable in any workplace, but they can be a little harder to ignore at home, where it’s friends, family or pets vying for your attention.
+It’s therefore advisable to establish boundaries.
 This could be anything from working in different parts of the house, to setting periods without talking.
 If anyone has to take calls, it might be a good idea to designate a separate room for this so the rest of the house doesn’t become distracted.
 This way, you can transform a space normally designated for eating or socialising into your productive work haven!

 Set your working hours and stick to them!

 It’s easy to lose track of your usual nine-to-five without the obvious signs you’d receive in the office – colleagues leaving for home, cleaners arriving or your scheduled train.
 Studies have shown that people find it harder to switch off when working from home, so we strongly advise you to set out a timetable that you can stick to.
 Routines like taking a coffee or lunch break in another room, or clearing away your workspace at the end of the day act as clear signals to your brain for when to work and when to relax.